Can I Make Donuts With No Donut Pan? No Problem!

-SUPPLY NOTE: It is no big deal to cook these as muffins or free-formed donuts if you are lacking a donut pan.
+It is no big deal to cook these as muffins or free-formed donuts if you are lacking a donut pan.
 In fact, I do this often when I want a bigger, meatier donut!
-I simply plop a round ball of dough on a cookie sheet, and wiggle my pointer finger to make a hole in the center!
+I simply plop a round ball of dough on a cookie sheet, and wiggle my moist pointer finger in the middle of the ball to make a hole in the center!

 Or try some of our family’s favorites:

 - Gluten Free Vegan Pumpkin Bars w/ Caramel Frosting

 - Gluten Free Vegan Pumpkin Chocolate Chip Muffins

 - Gluten Free Vegan Dense & Chewy Pumpkin Cookies

 Gluten Free | Vegan Baked Pumpkin Donuts Recipe:

 - 3/4 cup pumpkin puree I used fresh Sugar Pie pumpkin

 - 1/4 cup oil I have used both melted coconut oil and avocado oil